Vyral/nate-martinez-recruiting/_posts/2020-06-18-how-to-show-homes-during-and-post-lockdown.md

 Lockdowns are easing, but the coronavirus is still making people sick, so how can you show listings during and post-lockdown?&nbsp;

 **When the pandemic hit the U.S., we stepped up our marketing game.** For higher-end homes, we hire professional photographers who take daylight, evening, and sunset photos.
-We make videos and added 3D Matterport tours.
 We wanted to give people the option of walking through a house without physically being there, and make them feel comfortable.

 As an example of what we do, we had a seller contact us because they were canceling their listing with their previous real estate agent, as they weren’t providing good enough service.
 We got together in a Zoom call, and I gave them a complete listing presentation and showed them examples of our Matterport videos.
 We decided to price the property at $675,000 and luckily were able to host a physical open house because restrictions had been eased by then.